 Wow I love the artwork!
 Unfortunately that's all I get to enjoy because it completely destroys my machine.
 I can't even use my mouse it's so bad.

 You know that sinking feeling of dread you haven't felt since getting busted for starting a chemical fire as a kid?
 Just me?
 Ok well, let's just say I wasn't in the mood for dessert.
-Over the course of the next few days I received a lot of emails and direct twitter messages from people who were loving the educational game, so at least it worked for some people.
+Over the course of the next few days I received a lot of emails and direct twitter messages from people who were loving the Mastery Game, so at least it worked for some people.
 But I was heartbroken about the many others.
 I decided to pause the creation of the remaining levels to figure out what was causing such a big problem in my app.

 It just so happened that I had a hack weekend scheduled with some friends, which turned out to be perfect for focusing on this problem.
 I dug into it more and learned - to my disappointment - that it wasn't going to be an easy fix at all.